Kidepo Valley National Park: Uganda’s Last Great Wilderness

 Cultural Experiences

 No visit to Lake Mburo is complete without connecting with the local Ba-Hiima people, an ancient cattle-keeping community that lives around the park, known for their beautiful Ankole long-horned cattle.
-A visit to their homesteads gives insight into various traditions and cultures, with opportunities to participate in cow grazing, milking, and ghee making, taste local traditional dishes, and connect with their warmth and hospitality.

 Best Time to Visit Lake Mburo National Park